A practical guide to the Freshdesk API v2

 • PUT: To update something that's already there (like changing a ticket's priority).

-• DELETE: To get rid of something (like deleting a spam ticket).
+• DELETE: To remove something (like deleting a spam ticket).

-This opens the door to building custom tools that can streamline your support process, sync customer data with your CRM, or even generate detailed reports that Freshdesk can't create out of the box.
+This opens the door to building custom tools that can streamline your support process, sync customer data with your CRM, or even generate detailed reports tailored to your specific business needs.
+For practical code samples, check out our ticket API examples.
+You can also set up webhooks for real-time event notifications.

 Getting started with the Freshdesk API v2

-Before you can do anything cool with the API, you have to prove you have permission.
-This is called authentication, and it’s how Freshdesk makes sure only authorized people or apps can touch your help desk data.
+Before you can do anything with the API, you have to verify your permissions.
+This is called authentication, and it’s how Freshdesk makes sure only authorized people or apps can access your help desk data.

 Finding your Freshdesk API v2 key